 Thread is running by implementing Runnable interface...

-Once we have created a thread, we can start it by calling the start()
+Once we create thread in Java, we can start it by calling the start()

 method.
 The start()